Shicheng-Liu/ardrone_PSU/complex_motion/Flip/README.md

 The details will be shown in python script.
 <br>
 <br>
-**NOTE**: The difference between Bebop simulation and ANAFI simulation is mentioned above, you can the same commands like TakeOff(), Landing(), and some else in both Bebop and ANAFI
+**NOTE**: The difference between Bebop simulation and ANAFI simulation is mentioned above, you can use the same commands like TakeOff(), Landing(), and some else in both Bebop and ANAFI